NEUIR/DebugEval/README.md

 ## 1. Introduction
 This paper presents a benchmark, DebugEval, which is used to evaluate the code debugging ability of LLMs (Large Language Models) and proposals a framework for building training data using multiple agents, MASTER.

 ### 1.1 Benchmark
 DebugEval designs four task scenarios: BUG Localization, BUG Identification, Code Repair, and Code Review to comprehensively evaluate the code debugging capability of LLMs.

 ### 1.2 MASTER
-MASTE is a framework for making use of multiple agents working together to refine training data to improve code debugging capability in LLMs.
+MASTER is a framework for making use of multiple agents working together to refine training data to improve code debugging capability in LLMs.

 ## 2. Installation
 You can clone the repository using the following command: